raspberrypilearning/sensing-space/lesson-1/lesson.md

 ## Building the Tranquility Module
 1. There will be 2 Raspberry Pis and Sense HATs aboard the ISS.
 One will be situated in the Cupola which is attached to the Tranquility module.
 ![Cupola](https://upload.wikimedia.org/wikipedia/commons/thumb/2/22/STS130_cupola_view1.jpg/1024px-STS130_cupola_view1.jpg)
-1. If you build the Cupola and the Tranquility module first, you will have some idea of the scale of the other modules, your students will need to conform to.
+1. If you build the Cupola and the Tranquility module first, you will have some idea of the scale your students will need to conform to when building the other modules.
-2. You can build the housing for the Sense Hat anyway you choose, but you will need to make sure that it is sealed reasonably well, and that there is transparent base.
-The following construction guide works well enough
+2. You can build the housing for the Sense HAT any way you choose, but you will need to make sure that it is sealed reasonably well, and that there is a transparent base.
+The following construction guide works sufficiently well.

 ### Recommended equipment.

-You can make the Tranquility module and Cupola in anyway you like, so long as the Cupola is large enough to house a Raspberry Pi and Sense HAT and battery.
+You can make the Tranquility module and Cupola in any way you like, provided that the Cupola is large enough to house a Raspberry Pi, Sense HAT and battery.

-1. Round bottomed 2L empty water bottle.
+1. Round-bottomed 2 litre plastic bottle.
-1. Large Coffee Can
+1. Large metal coffee can.
-1.

 ### Instructions
 1. Cut the water bottle in half, using a sharp knife.
 Ensure the inside is dry.